CodeLanderV/amfoss-tasks/Task 00/Readme.md

 Installed Ubuntu linux.
-Just for getting a little familiar I made few directories and files and explored the command lines.
+Just for getting a little familiar I made few directories and files and explored the Terminal command lines.